genesis1899/yelp-recommendation/README.md

 # yelp-recommendation
-A recommender system using restaurants from the yelp dataset using collaoraive filterting
+A recommender system using restaurants from the yelp dataset using collaberative filterting